 The SAR won’t tell you how much financial aid you’ll get, and it won’t show the details of the income and tax information if you used the Internal Revenue Service Data Retrieval Tool when you completed your FAFSA form.
-Instead, if you applied for admission to a college or career school and have been accepted, and you listed that school on your FAFSA, the school will calculate your aid and will send you an electronic or paper aid offer, sometimes called an award letter, telling you how much aid you’re eligible for at the school.
-The timing of the aid offer varies from school to school and could be as early as springtime (awarding for the fall) or as late as immediately before you start school.
+Instead, if you applied for admission to a college or career school and have been accepted, and you listed that school on your FAFSA form, the school will calculate your aid and will send you an electronic or paper aid offer, sometimes called an award letter, telling you how much aid you’re eligible for at the school.
+The timing of the aid offer varies from school to school and could be as early as winter (awarding for the fall) or as late as immediately before you start school.
 It depends on when you apply and how the school prefers to schedule awarding of aid.

-If you used the Internal Revenue Service Data Retrieval Tool (IRS DRT) when filling out your FAFSA, and you have not changed any of the information retrieved, you will not have to verify that information.
+If you used the Internal Revenue Service Data Retrieval Tool (IRS DRT) when filling out your FAFSA form, you may not have to verify that information.
 If you didn’t use the IRS DRT, used the IRS DRT and reported rollovers, or used the IRS DRT but also amended your tax return, your school may require you to submit an IRS tax transcript or a signed copy of your income tax return as part of the verification process.
-You can find your tax transcript through the IRS’s Get Transcript service at www.irs.gov/transcript.
+You can find your tax transcript through the IRS’s Get Transcript service at irs.gov/transcript.

-Once your application has been processed, you can correct your FAFSA online or on paper.
+Once your application has been processed, you can correct your FAFSA form online or on paper.
 (Making corrections online is the easiest and fastest option.)